|Title:||Development of a Curriculum to Teach Writing in Postsecondary Developmental English Composition Classes|

 |Type:||Development and Innovation||Award Number:||R305A100614|

-Research Design and Methods: The curriculum will be designed iteratively over the course of 3 years in 4 cycles.
-During each of these cycles, the research team will work collaboratively with teachers and students and will draw upon multiple methods of data collection and analysis, both quantitative and qualitative, to analyze how teachers and students understand the instruction; how aspects of the instruction enhance and interfere with learning, and how it affects student learning.
-The iterative design has both mini-cycles, based on frequent discussion with teachers to allow for immediate adjustments to the curriculum, and macro-cycles, based on periodic thorough reviews and revisions of the intervention using student outcome data and teacher and advisory board input.
-The first three cycles focus on developing the curriculum, and the fourth focuses on piloting it.
+Research Design and Methods: The project devoted 2 years to design research with 3 cycles of iterative curriculum development, implementation, and revision.
+During each of these cycles, the research team worked collaboratively with teachers and students and drew upon multiple methods of data collection and analysis, both quantitative and qualitative, to analyze how teachers and students understood the instruction, how aspects of the instruction enhanced and interfered with learning, and how it affected student learning.
+After completing the development phases, the researchers ran a quasi-experimental study to test the initial promise of the intervention to improve student outcomes.

 MacArthur, C.A., and Philippakos, Z.A.
 (2012).
 Strategy Instruction With College Basic Writers: A Design Study.
 In C. Gelati, B. Arfe, and L. Mason (Eds.), Issues in Writing Research (pp. 87–106).
 Padova: CLEUP.